Top 10 Breeds Exposed to IVDD: A Pet Parent Guide

-Leashes that solely wrap around your dog’s neck is a deathwish for dogs that are prone to IVDD.
-The yanking and tugging is very harmful to their spinal structure and adds an unnecessary amount of pressure to their backs.
+Leashes that solely wrap around your dog’s neck are a death wish for dogs that are prone to IVDD.
+The yanking and tugging are very harmful to their spinal structure and adds an unnecessary amount of pressure to their backs.
 A harness that wraps around their bodies creates an equal distribution of weight when tugging occurs.

 #1 The PawRamp

 The PawRamp is the most common and trending product for dog owners that want to prevent IVDD in their dogs.
 It provides safe and easy access on and off elevated surfaces like beds and couches, preventing any sort of high-impact injuries caused by jumping.

 It has adjustable heights, making it versatile for any type of surface you want your dog to have access to within your household.
 Learn more about dog ramps by clicking here.